magnetikonline/css-animation-event/README.md

 }
 ```

+One caveat to be aware of, both `onAnimationEnd()` and `onTransitionEnd()` create 'one shot' event handlers and should be called just after CSS updates have been made to the element and allowing for instant deligation to the callback handler for unsupported browsers.

-**Note:** this does mean that all calls to `onAnimationEnd()/onTransitionEnd()` are 'one shot' and need to be called just before/after your element has been updated in the DOM.
-Internally CSSAnimEvent handles this by setting up singular DOM `animationend` and `transitionend` handlers on the document `<body>` and delegates callbacks as required.
+Internally `CSSAnimEvent` creates singular `animationend` and `transitionend` handlers on the document `<body>` and delegates to callbacks as required.

-With CSS3 animations it's *slightly* more work since your animated element would never reach it's target for unsupported browsers, but a little CSS/JavaScript will sort this:
+Using CSS3 `animation/@keyframes` is *slightly* more work since animated elements will never reach their keyframe target with unsupported browsers, but a little CSS/JavaScript can handle this situation:

 ```css
 @keyframes myanimation {